Open-air museum celebrates modern sculpture

 You can use either the Newburgh-Beacon or the Bear Mountain Bridge to get to Storm King.
 One suggestion is take the northern route to get there, then return to Philipstown going south through Cornwall along Route 218, also known as the Storm King Highway, and take in the spectacular view of the river, the Highlands and Cold Spring.
 If fortune smiles, the tiny overlook about halfway around the mountain will be free of other visitors and you can stop to really take in the view.

-Photos by K. E. FoleyThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photos by K. E. FoleyThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.